-As shown by the recent news from eBay, hacking often has negative intentions.
+As shown by the recent news of the Sony hack, hacking often has negative intentions.
 But legit "white hat" or "good guy" hacking is vital for testing website and device security, plus it's great for modding your setup.
-These courses teach the ethical route into hacking.
+This bundle of courses teach the ethical route into hacking.

 Starting from scratch, this bundle teaches you penetration testing (that's hacking your own site or device, in case you were wondering…), Wordpress security, working with OS X's advanced admin options, controlling Linux's command line, and scraping data from the web.
 In other words, all the skills needed to test the digital locks on your valuable stuff.

-Currently, these 6 courses — which total 40+ hours of content — have 92% off, making the total price $49.
-Click the link for more, or scroll down for a closer look.
+Currently, these 6 courses — which total 40+ hours of content is going for $49.

 Here are the included courses: